 Exempt a resource to ensure it isn't listed with the unhealthy resources in the future, and doesn't impact your secure score.
 The resource will be listed as not applicable and the reason will be shown as "exempted" with the specific justification you select.

 Exempt a subscription or management group to ensure that the recommendation doesn't impact your secure score and won't be shown for the subscription or management group in the future.
 This relates to existing resources and any you create in the future.
 The recommendation will be marked with the specific justification you select for the scope that you selected.

-|Pricing:||This is a premium Azure Policy capability that's offered at no more cost for customers with Microsoft Defender for Cloud's enhanced security features enabled.
+This feature is in preview.
+The Azure Preview Supplemental Terms include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+This is a premium Azure Policy capability that's offered at no additional cost for customers with Microsoft Defender for Cloud's enhanced security features enabled.
 For other users, charges might apply in the future.

-|Required roles and permissions:||Owner or Resource Policy Contributor to create an exemption
+- Owner or Security Admin or Resource Policy Contributor to create an exemption

-|Limitations:||Exemptions can be created only for recommendations included in Defender for Cloud's default initiative, Microsoft cloud security benchmark, or any of the supplied regulatory standard initiatives.
-Recommendations that are generated from custom initiatives can't be exempted.
-Learn more about the relationships between policies, initiatives, and recommendations.|
+You can create exemptions for recommendations included in Defender for Cloud's default Microsoft cloud security benchmark standard, or any of the supplied regulatory standards.

 Define an exemption

 In the Defender for Cloud portal, open the Recommendations page, and select the recommendation you want to exempt.

 - If you select a management group, the recommendation will be exempted from all subscriptions within that group

 - If you're creating this rule to exempt one or more resources from the recommendation, choose "Selected resources" and select the relevant ones from the list